alert-d/public-agents/markdown/openmeteo/default/prompt.md

 - utility date functions
 - offsets like `P1M` or `.startOfMonth()`

-Always write static date strings in `YYYY-MM-DD` format, even if the user asks about "last month".
+Always write static values, even if the user asks about "last month".

 ---